rickclephas/KMP-NativeCoroutines/README.md

 ### Swift 5.5 Async/Await

-The Async implementation provides some functions to get async Swift functions and `AsyncStream`s.
+The Async implementation provides some functions to get async Swift functions and `AsyncSequence`s.

 Use the `asyncFunction(for:)` function to get an async function that can be awaited:
 ```swift